 Undercurrent - the ninth in the DI Andy Horton Series

-When naval historian Dr Douglas Spalding is found dead in Portsmouth’s
+Naval historian Dr Douglas Spalding is found dead in Portsmouth’s Historic

 "Another solid procedural from Rowson, with a little kick of spy stuff for the adventurous."
 Kirkus.